-Skilled in substance abuse, DUI and criminal charge issues
+Skilled in substance abuse, criminal charge & DUI medical license issues

 Many of our cases involve medical professionals whose licenses are at risk due to substance abuse, DUI, criminal arrests or convictions.
 Our seasoned former government prosecutor knows how to handle these scenarios and diligently work to protect you.

-Don't let one mistake ruin your career.
-Give us a call to learn your legal options.
+Don't let a mistake ruin your career.
+Call to learn your legal options.

 Our experienced, discrete attorneys will confidentially review your case, your legal options and how we can help.
 We represent California physicians from our office in Newport Beach.